 New financing solutions are needed to close the credit gap for SMMEs in the region.
-According to the International Finance Corporation (IFC), at least 45% of formal SMMEs in emerging markets are unserved and 21% are underserved.
+According to the International Finance Corporation, at least 45% of formal SMMEs in emerging markets are unserved and 21% are underserved.
 Globally, the credit gap is roughly US\$1.3 - \$1.6 trillion.
-ABAC urges
+ABAC urges a comprehensive approach which includes both banking and non-banking instruments to close this gap.
+To this end, ABAC will develop an APEC Framework for SME Financing which includes recommendations on angel and seed funding, venture capital, bank lending, collaboration between large corporations and SMEs, government support policies, and capital market developments.

-(a) Debt lending
+a) Debt lending